sellpy/frontend-designer-sandbox/README.md

 ### Submission

-- Create a pull request for your branch when you feel that you are satisfied with your creation.
+- Create a pull request on you forked repository and send a link by email to indicate that the task is completed.

 ------------------------------------------------------------------------------------------------------------